TheTechOddBug/lon-mirror/README.md

 real backend execution

-cross-model comparison under the same runtime pipeline
+cross-model portability under the same runtime pipeline

-Inside this perimeter, OMNIA behaves as a post-hoc structural runtime safety layer for structured LLM outputs.
+Inside this perimeter, OMNIA has shown behavior consistent with a post-hoc structural runtime safety layer for structured LLM outputs.

 This means it has demonstrated: